 The definition of ‘cheap’ has changed drastically in recent years.
 Considering that the average home price is now over a million, a $500,000 property could be considered cheap.
-However, this price should still be considered expensive with respect to the average Australian income.
+However, this price is still considered expensive with respect to the average Australian income.
 The failure of wages to rise in accordance with the saturation of the housing market has created more demand for cheap houses than ever before.

 Though Australia is not alone in this challenge – with much of the world facing a similar housing crisis related to the COVID-19 pandemic – it has been ranked as one of the least affordable places in the world.
 Melbourne and Sydney alone are among the top five most expensive cities on the planet for first home buyers, with Sydney ranking at #2 (just after Hong Kong).
 The median house price in Sydney is now 15 times more than the average household income.